1havran/es2esm/README.md

 executed.
 12. Alerts contain all data and it is not needed to reschedule search again.
 13. The data is received over REST API and replayed towards the Receiver.
-14. Since Receiver may choose to accept it or missed it (see 6.)
+14. Receiver may choose to accept it or missed it (see 6.)

-## Installation
+## Howto
+- see also INSTALL.md
 - simplified setup: run splunk in standalone mode in localhost, the receiver on the localhost, Universal Forwarder on the localhost
 - copy splunk configs to the respective folders